 Fall Is Truly the New Wedding Season

 Though it may seem like your calendar is especially packed with weddings as soon as the summer rolls around, contrary to popular belief—and to the entire plot of Bride Wars—June actually isn't the most popular month to get married.
-In fact, according to the Brides 2018 American Wedding Study, summer weddings overall have decreased by more than 20 percent in the last year, while fall weddings are seeing a steady rise in popularity.
+In fact, according to the Brides American Wedding Study of 2018, summer weddings overall decreased by more than 20 percent in just that year, while fall weddings are seeing a steady rise in popularity.

 December Is Still Engagement Month

-Of all the brides surveyed, a whopping 28 percent got engaged on a holiday or other special occasion, compared to just 12 percent last year.
+Of all the people surveyed, a whopping 28 percent got engaged on a holiday or other special occasion, compared to just 12 percent the previous year.
 With December being the most popular time to pop the question, 14 percent of respondents got engaged at the end of the year, and July and August were tied for second, with just over 10 percent each.

 And Talking Finances Ahead of Marriage

 In addition, 41 percent of couples said they opened a joint bank account before the big day and 83 percent began sharing expenses such as rent and utilities.
-(Probably cause they're already roomies—see above!)
+(Probably because they're already roomies—see above.)

 All About the Wedding Dress

-While brides this year were less likely to choose a traditional white or off-white wedding dress—83 percent versus 92 percent in 2017—they are much more likely to wear a veil.
+While brides in 2018 were less likely to choose a traditional white or off-white wedding dress—83 percent versus 92 percent in 2017—they were much more likely to wear a veil.
 Call it the royal wedding effect but a whopping 76 percent of 2018 brides chose a veil, compared to 47 percent in 2017.
 Brides are also really embracing trends, with jumpsuits and separates becoming more popular and after-party looks up from 7 percent to 14 percent year over year.

 What the Groom Is Wearing